Mophradat occasionally organizes public book launches, meetings, and celebrations.

 Mounira Al Solh is a Lebanese-Dutch visual artist.

-This event is organized in collaboration with Flanders Arts Institute on the occasion of Aram Moshayedi’s participation in its Visitor’s Programme.
+This event was organized in collaboration with Flanders Arts Institute on the occasion of Aram Moshayedi’s participation in its Visitor’s Programme.
 With thanks to Beursschouwburg.

 To mark the publication of Mophradat’s book of interviews, These are the tools of the present, with Bureau des Réalités we invite you to an evening during which artists Chris Evans, Jasmina Metwaly, and Sophie Nys will each present their favorite tool against a backdrop designed by Nile Sunset Annex, and accompanied by Marnie Slater reading a text written by Mirene Arsanios.

-What’s Your Favourite Conspiracy Theory?– an evening of conspiracies with McKee, Sven Augustijnen, Eleanor Ivory Weber, and Geo Wyeth, hosted within a scenography designed in collaboration with Laurie Charles.
+Organized at the occasion of the launch of the book How to Know What’s Really Happening by Francis McKee, a co-publication with Kayfa ta, What’s Your Favourite Conspiracy Theory? was an evening of conspiracies with McKee, Sven Augustijnen, Eleanor Ivory Weber, and Geo Wyeth, hosted within a scenography designed in collaboration with Laurie Charles.

 Iman Mersal talks about her new book co-published by Mophradat and Kayfa ta, How to Mend: On Motherhood and its Ghosts, a conversation moderated by writer and journalist Yahya Wagdy.